d-sektionen/backend/src/locks/README.md

 There are two alternatives for local development:

 - Running a local instance of Home Assistant.
+For example through the docker [image](https://hub.docker.com/r/homeassistant/home-assistant).
-- Connecting to the production server using a SSH tunnel.
+- Connecting to the production server using a SSH tunnel (on port 8123).
+A ready-made script is available [here](https://github.com/d-sektionen/d-sektionen-server/blob/nyserver/bin/ssh_tunnel)

+You then need to get an access token from Home Assistant.
+This can be done by following the instructions [here](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token)

+Once a token is acquired, it should be stored in the environment variable `HOME_ASSISTANT_TOKEN`.